 General anesthesia with endotracheal intubation is routine.
 The arterial line permits instantaneous evaluation of blood pressure changes, and blood gas sampling can be done when required.
 Several large-bore (16-gauge) catheters should be placed intravenously for adequate control of fluid and blood replacement, including a central venous line.

 The patient is placed in a slight head-down position to aid in natural retraction of the small intestine from the region of the lower abdomen.
 Intravenous catheters are secured in place in both arms and adequately protected from dislodgement.
 The urethral catheter is connected to a constant bladder drainage bottle.
-Since the presence of pedal pulsations must be verified before and after the prosthesis has been inserted, some type of low support should be provided over the feet and lower third of the legs to assist in evaluating the ...
+Since the presence of pedal pulsations must be verified before and after the prosthesis has been inserted, some type of low support should be provided over the feet and lower third of the legs to ...